FarronF/limerick-council-meetings/meetings/2020/02/17-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th January 2020.md

 Circulated, report of the Senior Staff Officer, Housing Support Services dated 7th January,

-2020 setting out proposals to dispose of the Freehold Interest of premises consisting of a--- 2
+2020 setting out proposals to dispose of the Freehold Interest of premises consisting of a
+---
+2

 dwelling house situate at 31 Kilmurry Avenue, Garryowen, Limerick and the intention to